What is the git stash command?

 Git stash best practices

-It's a better option to create development branches and commit regularly to these branches rather than a stash.
-These branches will replicate to other team members after a push and survive any local file system failures.
-Use of the stash makes the most sense when the changed files are shelved only temporarily and the intention is to come back within a short timeline.
+- Use temporarily.
+Git stash should only be used for small changes because it involves local repository history.
+Code stored in a local stash isn't visible to other developers, nor is it replicated to other git repositories such as GitHub or GitLab when a push occurs.
+Therefore, it's a better option to create development branches and commit regularly to these branches rather than a stash for larger changes.
+These branches replicate to other team members after a push, survive any local file system failures and make it easier for developers to review changes.
+Using stash makes the most sense when the changed files are small, shelved only temporarily and the intention is to come back within a short timeline.